enricop/qt-training/addon/multithreading/sol-prime-threadpool/README.txt

 The performance is related to the duration of the QRunnable, which can be adjusted by increasing the # of values to check per runnable.
-Our observations seem to be that a value of at least 25 is recommended.
+Our observations seem to be that a value of at least 50 is recommended.

-Known issues:
-Canceling the calculation currently causes a segmentation fault.
-This is because our cancel() method is not thread-safe yet.
-I will fix this once I come up with a nice way to do it.

 If you monitor the CPU usage, you will probably see that when this program is fully utilizing n threads, the usage